 Interactive discussions on the big questions facing Canadian GRC professionals

-The forum is a virtual event exclusively for GRC professionals.
-It is a best practice event enabling participants to network, discuss, debate and dissect best practices and topical issues in the corporate governance world.
+The forum took place as a virtual event designed for GRC professionals.
+It enabled participants to network, discuss, debate and dissect best practices and topical issues in the corporate governance world.

 Timely event: Covid-19 has further demonstrated the importance of identifying emerging risks and prioritizing investment in governance, risk and controls.
 With the year-end fast approaching, this event is perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2020-2021